Voossu/Zombie-Shooter-Project/readme.md

 ## Gameplay rule
 - You start with Police 9mm pistol.
-- After 10 seconds you entered the game, Zombies are spawn and it keeps going on until you are dead.
+- After 10 seconds you entered the game, zombies will spawn and it keeps going on until you are dead.
 - Killing a zombie gives you some cash and experience.
 - Collect the cash and buy new gun, or upgrade them, or buy some ammunition.
 - It's endless survival game.
 Enemies are getting stronger and stronger, also gives more funds and exps.